mrx7014/HorizonUX/HOWTOGUIDE.md

 # Building / Modifying Your Own Stock-Based MOD
 **Attention:** This project is solely made for Exynos devices and is not meant for others.
 Some might work because nothing gets changed much, but still, proceed at your own risk.

+## Dependencies:
+- Java
+- Python (only used in patching recovery)
+- wget
+- curl
+- gcc
+**Attention:** You shall not proceed without these dependencies, if you do so.
+You might end up with a unbootable rom.

 ## 1️⃣ Configure `makeconfigs.prop`
 - Open **`makeconfigs.prop`** in a text editor and adjust the included variables to your preference.
 - <a href="https://github.com/forsaken-heart24/HorizonXOneUI-HorizonUX/blob/main/MAKECONFIGS.md">If you're unsure about `makeconfigs.prop`, consider clicking this blue text</a>

 ## 2️⃣ Configure `genericTargetPropeties.conf`
-- if your device is not maintained (<a href="https://github.com/forsaken-heart24/HorizonXOneUI-HorizonUX/blob/main/SUPPORTED_DEVICES.md">click to check if your device is supported or not</a>), open **`genericTargetPropeties.conf`** in a text editor and adjust the included variables to your preference.
+- if your device is not maintained (<a href="https://github.com/forsaken-heart24/HorizonXOneUI-HorizonUX/blob/main/SUPPORTED_DEVICES.md">Click to check if your device is supported or not</a>), open **`genericTargetPropeties.conf`** in a text editor and adjust the included variables to your preference.
 - <a href="https://github.com/forsaken-heart24/HorizonXOneUI-HorizonUX/blob/main/TARGETPROPERTIES.md">If you're unsure about `genericTargetPropeties.conf`, consider clicking this blue text</a>

 ## 3️⃣ Convert Line Endings (Windows Users Only)